harrewarre/harrewarre.github.io/docs/blog/posts/the-simplest-loading-indicator.md

 ---
 date: 2015-04-26
+description: I had a brainwave and dove into codepen for a little bit to doodle around and when I emerged I had this simple little loading indicator.
 slug: the-simplest-loading-indicator
-summary: I had a brainwave and dove into codepen for a little bit to doodle around and when I emerged I had this simple little loading indicator.
 tags:
 - CSS
 - HTML
 - itq
 title: The simplest loading indicator
 ---
 # The simplest loading indicator

 I had a brainwave and dove into codepen for a little bit to doodle around and when I emerged I had this simple little loading indicator.
 Very simple in terms of markup and CSS (LESS in this case).